Jonathan Mann (physician): Promoting health and human rights

 Mann was a pioneer in advocating combining public health, ethics and human rights.
 He theorized and actively promoted the idea that human health and human rights are integrally and inextricably connected, arguing that these fields overlap in their respective philosophies and objectives to improve health, well-being, and to prevent premature death.

 Mann proposed a three-pronged approach to the fundamental issue of the relationship between health and human rights.
 First, health is a human rights issue.
 Secondly (and conversely), human rights are a health issue.
 Human rights violations result in adverse health effects.
 Thirdly, linkages exist between health and human rights (a hypothesis to be rigorously tested).
 Literature substantiates the effects of the first two points, but Mann and colleagues proceeded to call for the validation of the third point and challenged the world to practice it.
 His work led to the development of the Four-Step Impact Assessment, a multi-disciplinary approach of evaluating interdependent and overlapping elements of both disciplines of human rights and Public Health.

 With this framework, Mann attempted to bridge a perceived gap of philosophies, correspondence and vocabulary, education and training, recruitment, and work methods between the disciplines of bioethics, jurisprudence, public health law and epidemiology.
-Furthermore, Mann knew that the history of “conflictual relationships” between officials of public health and civil liberties workers presented challenges to the pursuit of what he called a “powerful” confluence of health and human rights – a positive approach.
+Furthermore, Mann knew that the history of "conflictual relationships" between officials of public health and civil liberties workers presented challenges to the pursuit of what he called a “powerful” confluence of health and human rights – a positive approach.

 Death

-Mann died in the crash of Swissair Flight 111 in 1998 along with his second wife, AIDS researcher Mary Lou Clements-Mann.
+Mann was among the passengers of Swissair Flight 111 crash in 1998 along with his second wife, AIDS researcher Mary Lou Clements-Mann.
+None of the 229 people on board survived.
 At the time of his death, Mann was the dean of the Allegheny University School of Public Health (now Drexel University School of Public Health) in Philadelphia.